sanjfomojis/Recursion-OMBounty/README.md

    Note: The ord.io inscription won't show up correctly on explorers as it automatically fits to the height of the screen.
 But when used as a banner on ord.io it will automatically adjust to fit the screen size your viewing it on.

+   Credit to @biduoduoduo @itsdonnyok @TheLocalCRYPTO and @SanjFomojis for the OMB’s used!

+   # Suggestions

 Xbanner.html - (works best with 3 inscriptions but can use any number)

 fullset.html - (works best with 8 or 10 inscriptions but can use any number)